dcos-terraform/dynamic-masters-poc/aws/README.md

 terraform apply plan.out
 ```

-As mentioned, if the install fails due to DC/OS already being installed, just **untaint** that resource.
+As mentioned, if the install fails due to DC/OS already being installed, just **untaint** that resource and move on.

 **The Fun Part!** Once you find the correct Master to run the install on, you can actually watch DC/OS Replace the older Master Node with the new!
 During the Master install on the new master, login and tail the journal for the `dcos-exhibitor` service (It might take a sec for this service to appear depending on where the install process is).